Portuguese art: Neoclassicism and Romanticism

 and exhibited a now lost A Morte de Camões at the Salon du Louvre, a work that earned him a gold medal and a place among the most representative Romantic painters, alongside Eugène Delacroix.
 He finally settled in Rome in 1826, where he dedicated himself to religious painting.
 Sequeira may have been the most important painter of late 18th century Portugal (with Portuense).
 His style was somewhere between neoclassicism and romanticism.
 One of his first important paintings (list here) is a history painting, The Miracle of Ourique (now in the Château d'Eu, a former residence of the Brazilian imperial family).
 He was also a portrait painter (Ritratto di Joaquim Pedro Quintella, futuro conte di Farrobo, 1813 (Louvre: Allégorie de la fondation de la Casa Pia de Belem.
 His Mourning of Christ of 1827 will soon be deposited in a museum in Portugal.
 He also used black stone and white chalk in one version of his 1828 Adoration of the Magi (MNAA), for example.
 Soup Kitchen in Arroios, an etching, was selected as one of the ten most important artistic works in Portugal by the Europeana project.

-The Academy of Fine Arts was founded in 1836, and soon intellectuals interested in romanticism such as Almeida Garrett and Alexandre Herculano introduced a taste for ancient history and its material evidence, sparking a national debate.
+The Lisbon School of Fine Arts was founded in 1836, and soon intellectuals interested in romanticism such as Almeida Garrett and Alexandre Herculano introduced a taste for ancient history and its material evidence, sparking a national debate.
 Figures like the Polish count and diplomat Atanazy Raczyński, delved into the study of ancient Portuguese art and encouraged the reconstruction of historical figures' biographies, producing the most important body of artistic historiography of the period in Portugal.
 These efforts driven by Portugal's long period of instability and the search for new values and a sense of identity through a focus on its history began to materialize in the work of the art historian Joaquim de Vasconcelos and the archaeologist Joaquim Possidónio Narciso da Silva.

 Between 1840 and 1860, Portuguese painting was characterized predominantly by Romanticism, reflecting an active pursuit of national identity.
 Artists of this period sought to glorify national heroes, idealize the common populace through poetic and sentimental portrayals, and depict local landscapes imbued with nostalgic and bucolic qualities.
 Additionally, a rising interest in the exotic became evident, manifested in the adoption of orientalist and medievalist themes.
 By the 1870s, Romanticism's influence waned, though a core of resistance persisted in Porto, notably in the work of Francisco José Resende.
 Alongside Neoclassicism and the strengthening of academic teaching, Romanticism in Portugal shifted artistic focus from religious themes to secular subjects.